From helping you to relax to make it easier to cook nourishing meals, a healthy home is all about creating a space where you can feel your best.

 Art therapy used in the clinical sense aside, hanging your favorite pieces of artwork on the wall, placing wood sculptures in your home, drawings from loved ones or yourself, or small trinkets that bring you joy can also make your home remind you of your wellness vision and of your health goals.

-For my husband and I, art plays a huge role in our lives and it has since I was a young child!
+For my husband and me, art plays a huge role in our lives and it has since I was a young child!
 Both with doing art therapy when I was younger, to my teen years of having art be part of my daily life with painting and creating 3D art, to my adult life with an expression of all of the above including decorating our home to make it feel like ours.

 Whenever I see art in our home, it not only changes my mood and emotions at that moment, but it also reminds me of the joy I feel when I engage in that activity and hobby!